PQ-GCN: Enhancing Text Graph Question Classification with Phrase Features: Why Use Phrase Features?

-While word-level features such as embeddings and POS tags are foundational for understanding the basic structure and meaning of a question, phrase-level features offer a more comprehensive and contextually rich understanding.
+While word-level features such as embeddings and POS tags are foundational for understanding the basic structure and meaning of a question, phrase-level features offer a more comprehensive approach to understanding the question text, that can capture meaningful, disambiguated chunks of information.
 By extracting noun phrases and verb phrases and analyzing their semantic embeddings and relationships, one can capture the nuanced meaning and intent of questions, leading to more accurate and effective classification models.